sdslabs/quark/README.md

 - First you need an application.
 If you don't have one already setup, setup a demo application following the above instructions
 - Symlink the `vendor/sdslabs/quark` folder to your local clone of quark.

+## How can I contribute?

+Read [here](CONTRIBUTING.md) to know our contribution guidelines.
+Ping us at chat.sdslabs.co to get guidance.
+You can start with setting up Quark on your machine and try solving a few bugs listed here: https://github.com/sdslabs/quark/issues
+You can also have a look at the sample app [sdslabs/laplace-no-ma](https://github.com/sdslabs/laplace-no-ma) that uses Quark.

 ## License